-Blockchain technologies can offer solutions to financial institutions and transacting parties such as businesses, they should possess an efficient payment system which reduces or entirely eliminates the need for intermediaries in the transaction process.
-Blockchain’s decentralised ledger system ensures that, cross border transactions are secure and users do not have to worry about threats to data loss and hacking.
-Blockchain technology also reduces transaction fees paid to third parties and by removing them altogether; this reduces the costs associated with cross border payments dramatically.
+Blockchain technologies can offer solutions to financial institutions and transacting parties such as businesses, they should possess an efficient payment system that reduces or entirely eliminates the need for intermediaries in the transaction process.
+Blockchain’s decentralised ledger system ensures that cross border transactions are secure and users do not have to worry about threats to data loss and hacking.
+Blockchain technology also reduces transaction fees paid to third parties and removing them altogether; this reduces the costs associated with cross border payments dramatically.
 Transacting parties only need to pay service charges associated with the solutions provider or as exchange fees, all of which is significantly lower than paying intermediaries.
 Banks and other financial institutions stand to save 40% in costs by using Blockchain technologies for transacting across borders.

 Blockchain also holds the promise of faster financial settlements among different parties spread across different geographical locations.